openstax/tagging-legend/README.md

 ### Video

-If a feature has "... this <a>video</a>..." then the entire feature should have an `ost-video` class on it
+Needs resolution: If a feature has "... this <a>video</a>..." then the entire feature should have an `ost-video` class on it

 ```html
 <note class="ost-assessed-feature ost-video">